yuangc3/CS409_MP/README.md

 - HTML tables cannot be used for layout.
 - If you think something you’re doing might not be acceptable, please ask on Piazza.

-## Submission Details
-Here's what you will need to submit:
-1. Create a private repository on GitLab.
-Make sure "Initialize this repository with a README" is **not** checked.
-2. Change the remote url for the mp0 directory to the url of the new private repository you created.